A Structural Condition on Point Sets with Few Distinct Dot Products: Dot products between a line and circle

-First, a sketch of the proof: We strategically choosing a densely-populated and wedge-shaped subsection of the plane from which to select a popular circle and popular line.
-The angle of this ``wedge'' is exactly $\cos^{-1} (b)$, and as a result, \emph{every} point from each set $\mathcal{C}_i$ (as defined previously) will drop into the bucket $B_i$ (as defined previously), subsequently yielding many dot products.
-The formal argument is as follows:
+First, a sketch of the proof: We strategically choose a densely populated and wedge-shaped subsection of the plane from which to select a rich circle and rich line.
+The angle of this wedge is exactly $\cos^{-1} (b)$, and therefore, the rich circle must be a `crowded' circle.\footnote{Note that we need $n$ sufficiently large here so that $b=\cos(2^{11/3}\pi n^{-\epsilon})$ is well-defined.} By considering this crowded circle along with its nearby rich line (which is well-spaced by assumption), we get many dot products by the preceding Lemma~\ref{circle-and-line}.
+The full argument is as follows.

-Let $P_\theta \subseteq P$ consist of points contained in a certain wedge of the plane, i.e.
+Let $P_\theta \subseteq P$ consist of points contained in one wedge of the plane, in particular: